Informally, a string is simply some letters in a row.

 Print a string

-The code below prints a string.
+The code in the code box prints a string.
 Note that the string

 When you run the program, note that the quotes are not printed.
 They are not part of the string itself -- they are only there to tell Python that what's in between them is a string.